hauvo5999/portfolio/README.md

 ### Images

-Replace the placeholder images in the `public` directory with your own:
+Config images in the `public/assets/images`
-- `profile-placeholder.jpg` - Your profile picture
-- `project-1-placeholder.jpg` - Project screenshots
-- `project-2-placeholder.jpg`
-- `project-3-placeholder.jpg`

 ## Deployment

 The easiest way to deploy your portfolio is using [Vercel](https://vercel.com):